sdboyer/sdboyer.io/content/vgo/failure-modes.md

 The meaning of an import path should remain the same.
 And the tool and algorithmic design certainly enforces this.
 But the social mechanism design is essentially absent; it is basically just, "break on every state that is not the desirable final state, and that pain will drive humans to fix it."

-The problem is exemplified [by this statement (under Upgrade Speed)]((https://research.swtch.com/vgo-mvs#upgrade-speed)):
+The problem is exemplified [by this statement (under Upgrade Speed)](https://research.swtch.com/vgo-mvs#upgrade-speed):

 > But I think in practice dependencies will move forward at just the right speed, which ends up being just the right amount slower than Cargo and friends.

 I can't tell if this is an intentional or accidental invocation of the [Goldilocks principle](https://en.wikipedia.org/wiki/Goldilocks_principle).
 Either way, I have no idea what "just right" actually means.
 All I can extract from it is a tautology: "I think MVS is right, therefore the upgrade speed under MVS is the right upgrade speed."
 Now, maybe there is a Goldilocks zone for dependency management, and maybe MVS would hit it.
 But because it's humans collaborating to do the work, if it does, it'll be because it creates a stable, habitable ecosystem for those humans.
-To that end, through an exploration of both the technical and social failure modes, this piece aims to show that MVS, by construction, will run afoul of [this basic truth](https://theconversation.com/new-take-on-game-theory-offers-clues-on-why-we-cooperate-38130) from evolutionary game theory:
+To that end, through an exploration of both the technical and social failure modes, this piece aims to show that MVS, as a result of its intentional design choices, will run afoul of [this basic, rather obvious truth](https://theconversation.com/new-take-on-game-theory-offers-clues-on-why-we-cooperate-38130) from evolutionary game theory:

 > The collapse of cooperation occurs when the ratio of costs to benefits becomes too high.